 Governing Body Webpage

 Welcome to the Burpham Primary School Governing Body webpage.
-Here you will be able to find out more about the role of the Governors and how our Governing Body contributes to the life of our school.
+Here you will be able to find out more about the current Governors and how our Governing Body contributes to the life of our school.

 Governors are people who are passionate about the school and are here to make sure that every child is given the best education, opportunities and experiences that the school can provide.
-The Governors work extremely closely with the school and regularly challenge and question to ensure that everyone is working together to promote the very best opportunities for the children; enriching and enhancing an exciting learning journey for each individual to ensure that every child has the opportunity to be enriched, enhanced and excited.
+The Governors work extremely closely with the school and regularly challenge and question to ensure that everyone is working together to promote the very best opportunities for the children.

 Governors discuss and have input on: